By a Broken Rites researcher (article updated 19 October 2016)

 On 3 June 2016, Broken Rites received an email from one of its Melbourne informants, stating: "A Melbourne priest told me today that John Walshe is going to Ireland 'to study'."

-A spokesman for the Catholic Archdiocese confirmed on 8 June 2016 that Fr Walshe is on a scheduled break.
+A spokesman for the Catholic Archdiocese confirmed on 8 June 2016 that Fr Walshe would be taking a scheduled break.
 Fr Walshe would return to his position in about three months' time, the spokesman said.